promann/purdue-ironhacks/README.md

 #### Posts Page

 For authenticated users, we display the posts on the first page, ordered by the date, but the sticky posts are always the first ones.
+Only the admin users can make create sticky posts (or edit a post and make it sticky).

 Here, the users from a specific forum can see and upvote the posts from the same forum.
 They can click on the post urls and post comments.